SvetlanaMinakova/espamAI/README.md

 I. Installing Java and Python
 ---------------------------------------------------------------------------------------------------------------------------------

-Before installing ESPAMAI, you need Java SDK 8.0+ and Python 2.7.
+Before installing ESPAMAI, you the Java SDK 8+ and Python 2.7 installed.
 If you do not have these tools installed:

 #### Installing Java SDK:

-- download JAVA JDK (J2SE Development Kit) version 8.0 or later from http://java.sun.com/javase/downloads/index.jsp
+- download JAVA JDK (J2SE Development Kit) version 5.0 or later from http://java.sun.com/javase/downloads/index.jsp
 - follow the installation instructions on the web-page